 Clients

-of NFP clients participating in the program at any point over the la ast yea nr:
+Number (#) of NFP clients participating in the program at any point over the last year:

-Current clients: Pregnancy phase (n/%):at (tir ne poi nt)

-Current clients: Infancy phase (n/%): at -

-Current clients: Toddler phase (n/%): at (tin ne poii nt)
+Current clients: Pregnancy phase (n & %):at Current clients: Infancy phase (n & %): at Current clients: Toddler phase (n & %): at (t ime p ime p oint)

 Nursing Workforce

 Average client caseload per nurse:

 Nurses SVs Other Total

 of staff at start of reporting year:

 of staff who left during reporting period

 % annual turnover

 of replacement staff hired during reporting period

 of staff at end of reporting period:

 of vacant positions

 Reflections on NFP nurse/supervisor turnover/retention during reporting year: Successes/challenges with NFP nurse/supervisor recruitment: Any plans to address workforce issues:

 NFP education

-Briefly describe your NFP education curricula (nurse a education for associated team members (Family Part (e.g. Local Advisory Group members) •
+Briefly describe your NFP education curricula (nurse a education for associated team members (Family Partr (e.g. Local Advisory Group members).

-Changes/improvements to NFP education since the la ast report
+Changes/ improvements to NFP education since the last report

 Successes/challenges with delivery of NFP education:

+·

-• Ref flective Supervision • Successes/challenges with NFP nurse reflective supervision: • Successes/challenges with reflective supervision provided to NFP supervisors: • Successes/challenges with delivery of reflective supervision to our associated team members (Family Partnership Worker/Mediator) NF P Information System • High level description of our NFP information/ data analytical system, including how data are entered by nurses or others: • Commentary on data completeness and/ or accuracy: • Description of reports that are generated, how often, and for whom: • Our reflections on our information/ data analytical system - what we need to do to improve functionality, usefulness and quality: De scription of our implementing agencies/sites: • High level description of our implementing agencies/sites: • Current number of implementing agencies/sites delivering NFP: • Reflections on our successes/challenges with delivery of NFP through our implementing agencies/sites: Pro ogram adaptation • Brief description of our program adaptation processes: • Adaptations undertaken during this reporting period and outcomes (successes and challenges) of these: • Adaptations planned for next 12 months • Reflections on successes and challenges with our adaptation approach:
+Re flective Supervision • Successes/challenges with NFP nurse reflective supervision: • Successes/challenges with reflective supervision provided to NFP supervisors: • Successes/challenges with delivery of reflective supervision to our associated team members (Family Partnership Worker/Mediator) NF P Information System • High level description of our NFP information system, including how data are entered: • Commentary on data completeness and/ or accuracy: • Description of reports that are generated, how often, and for whom: • Our reflections on our information system - what we need to do to improve its functionality, usefulness and quality: An y other relevant information: